platinio/PlatinioTween/README.md

 rectTransform.anchoredPosition = new Vector2(100.0f , 100.0f);
 ```

-is diferent for every single element that has diferent anchors configuration, one way to made it "works" is to use the same anchor position for every single element that we want to animate, but if you has been try it you know that it creates more problems.
+is different for every single element that has different anchors configuration, one way to made it "works" is to use the same anchor position for every single element that we want to animate, but if you has been try it you know that it creates more problems.

 So i made a function to convert any anchoredPosition for any RectTransform to a global coordinate system, so you can move stuff around as precise as you want without touching the anchors.